JacquesCarette/Drasil/wiki/Potential-Projects.md

 ## Investigate / Add Hackage Dimensional Package
 Moved here from Issue [#1182](https://github.com/JacquesCarette/Drasil/issues/1182).

-Currently, Drasil has a home-growm 'units' handling module.
+Currently, Drasil has a home-grown 'units' handling module.
 This project would investigate if we can switch to a third-party solution.

 [dimensional](https://github.com/bjornbm/dimensional) is a potential third-party package.